Do Colorado Right

 Imported Image

-Before you set off on your next epic outdoor adventure, take the time to become familiar with the area you plan to visit.
-Plan ahead with your trail research so you know how long your excursion will be and the elevation gain, as well.
+Before you set off on your next epic outdoor adventure, take the time to become familiar with the area where you are recreating.
+Plan ahead with trail research so you know what to expect, like the length of your excursion, accessibility and elevation gain.
 COTREX, AllTrails, and Gaia GPS apps are excellent resources.
-Please also make sure you have room in your pack for extra supplies.
-Weather can be unpredictable, and you never know when you will need to bundle up, so multiple layers are important.
-Bring plenty of snacks to keep you well-fueled and sunscreen is a must in Colorado due to the elevation and sunny skies.
-Colorado has relatively dry air, so be sure to bring extra water.
+Also be sure you leave room in your pack for extra supplies.
+Colorado weather can be unpredictable, and you never know when you will need to bundle up, so multiple layers are important.
+Bring plenty of snacks to keep you well-fueled.
+Sunglasses are a must in Colorado due to the elevation and sunny skies.
+Colorado also has relatively dry air, so be sure to bring extra water.
 Plus, you just might hike longer than you planned once you unplug and become one with nature!

 2. Stick to Trails